Jan Tinetti: Minister of Education, 2023

 In a cabinet reshuffle by new Prime Minister Chris Hipkins on 31 January 2023, Tinetti was promoted to the number six position in Cabinet, becoming the Minister of Education and Minister for Child Poverty Reduction, while retaining her role as Minister for Women.

 On 30 May 2023, Tinetti was referred by Speaker Adrian Rurawhe to Parliament's Privileges Committee after she delayed correcting a false statement in February 2023 that she had no responsibility for the release of school attendance data.
 Tinetti was subsequently informed by a staff member about the error but had failed to correct the record until 2 May 2023.
 Tinnetti claimed that she did not know that she needed to correct the record until Rurawhe raised the matter in a letter.
 In response, Hipkins stated that he still had confidence in Tinetti as Education Minister and would not relieve her off her ministerial portfolio while she was investigated by the Privileges Committee.
 On 31 May, Newshub reported that the Prime Minister's staff were aware that the Education Minister's office had been delaying the release of official school attendance data.

 On 8 June, Tinetti appeared before the Privileges Committee.
 She expressed regret for misleading Parliament regarding truancy statistics.
 National Party MP Michael Woodhouse claimed that Tinetti's parliamentary staff were implicated in deciding when the information was released.
 Woodhouse subsequently apologised for describing Tinetti as a "good girl" during the committee hearing.

 On 29 June 2023 the Privileges Committee released its report into the delay.
 The committee found that Tinetti had not intentionally misled Parliament, but said she had acted with a "high degree of negligence".
 The committee said Tinetti should formally apologise to the House.

 In opposition, 2023–present

 In the 2023 New Zealand general election, the Tauranga electorate preferred Sam Uffindell by a margin of 9,370 votes.
 Following the 2023 election, Tinetti expressed relief that a "weight had been lifted" from her.
 Tinetti was subsequently re-elected to Parliament on the Labour Party list.

 On 30 November 2023, Tinetti assumed the education and women portfolios in the Shadow Cabinet of Chris Hipkins.

 On 5 December 2023, Tinetti was granted retention of the title The Honourable, in recognition of her term as a member of the Executive Council.

 On 7 March 2025, Tinetti lost the education and women portfolios but gained the workplace relations and safety, social investment, early childhood and education and childhood poverty reduction portfolios.

+On 20 November 2025, Tinetti announced her selection to stand as Labour's candidate for the Tauranga Electorate.